Official US Government Icon

 • A special purpose district or public authority with a transportation function, including a port authority;

-• A federally recognized Indian Tribe or a consortium of such Indian Tribes;
+• A Federally recognized Indian Tribe or a consortium of such Indian Tribes;

 • A transit agency; and